Woodmaxx WM-8H vs MX-8800

 The WM-8H is the long-standing Woodmaxx 8-inch PTO chipper.
 The MX-8800 is the MX-Series successor with a heavier flywheel, upgraded feed system, and a 7-year warranty.
 Here's which one actually fits your situation.

 The WM-8H and MX-8800 are the two most-confused products in the Woodmaxx catalog.
-Both are 8-inch hydraulic-feed PTO chippers for 30–80 HP tractors.
-The price gap is about $700.
-The headline question: is the premium worth it?
+Both are 8-inch powered-feed PTO chippers for roughly 20–50 PTO HP tractors (about 45–50 HP for full 8-inch capacity).
+The price gap is $2,130 — the MX-8800 costs more than 50% more than the WM-8H.
+The headline question: is that premium worth it?

 Side by side.